IllSmithDa/studyGraphQL/graphQL_5_server.md

     }

-    b. new Query specific for User is created and used to get the field that is of another Type We can now query for favorite movies in the front end
+    b. new Query specific for User is created and used to get the field that is of another Type We can now query for favorite movies in the front end.

     e.g
     user(id: $userId) {